r-craig73/bear-buffet/readme.md

 ## Application Setup
 * Clone the repository.
-* In the home directory, install webpack and npm `$ npm install`.
+* In the home directory, install web-packs and npm `$ npm install`.

 ## Running the application
+### Option 1
 * In the home directory, build the code by running `$ npm run build`.
 * Open `bear-buffet/dist/index.html` in a Chrome browser to run the application.
-* Or...
+### Option 2
 * In the home directory, run `$ npm run start`.
-Webpack will automatically start a development server in a web browser at http://localhost:8080/.
+Web-pack will automatically start a development server in a web browser at http://localhost:8080/.
 Updates in the application will be saved instantly.

 ## Testing setup
 * Clone the repository.